 New Hampshire Estuaries Project

 Hampton Conservation Commission and Rockingham County Conservation District, "Wetlands Assessment, Inventory, and Prime Wetlands Designation Project in the Taylor River Watershed, Town of Hampton" (2004).
-PREP Publications.
+PREP Reports & Publications.
 237.